docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-lua.md

 ## The example scenario

-This scenario starts with [DMS being configured to use LDAP][docs-authldap] for mailbox identification, user authorization and user authentication.
+This scenario starts with [DMS being configured to use LDAP][docs::auth-ldap] for mailbox identification, user authorization and user authentication.
 In this scenario, [Nextcloud](https://nextcloud.com/) is also a service that uses the same LDAP server for user identification, authorization and authentication.

 The goal of this scenario is to have Dovecot not authenticate the user against LDAP, but against Nextcloud.
 Furthermore, the user should should only be able to authenticate using a randomly generated [Nextcloud application password](https://docs.nextcloud.com/server/latest/user_manual/en/session_management.html#managing-devices) and not the main password of the user account (stored in LDAP).
 The idea behind this is that a compromised mailbox password does not compromise the user's account entirely.
 To make this work, password reset through mail is disabled in Nextcloud.